 “We found microbial sRNAs were quite abundant in rheumatoid arthritis patients, and the more an individual had, the lower their disease activity,” Ormseth said.
 “We saw this across both patient cohorts.”

-“We found microbial sRNAs are quite abundant in human plasma, and the more an individual had, the lower their disease activity in rheumatoid arthritis.”
+“Microbial sRNAs were quite abundant in rheumatoid arthritis patients, and the more an individual had, the lower their disease activity.”

-DMARD therapy was most successful in patients with high microbial sRNA levels.
-The researchers also found patients with more microbial sRNAs in their plasma at baseline were less likely to report joint pain over the course of the study.
+Patients with high levels of microbial sRNAs also had improved drug responses.
+The researchers found patients with more microbial sRNAs in their plasma before starting a DMARD regimen were less likely to report symptoms like joint pain six months later.

-“There’s been a flurry of work in rheumatoid arthritis and other related autoimmune diseases on the microbiome; the microbes that are in our mouths, guts and lungs,” Ormseth said.
+Ormseth says the microbial sRNAs could hold untapped therapeutic potential.
 “I’m very interested to look further to see if these microbial sRNAs are actually fine-tuning our immune system.”